admoores/angular-anagram/README.md

   - Created new views to serve the Advanced, Master, and Impossible criteria
   - Added Services file to allow re-use of shuffle function
   - Added navigation to choose views
+- Step 3: Creating advanced version for second view
+  - Modified outputText to be a list with values and lock booleans
+  - On re-roll, only shuffles if lock is false
+  - Displayed information in a table
+- Step 4: Master requirements
+  - Added view/nav for Master version
+  - Implemented sortBy and filter for Master-level requirements